 If you have a fireplace in your house, it can serve as an invaluable source of warmth and entertainment for you and your family.
 Yet unfortunately, your chimney can prove to be a weak point for your home, since it is vulnerable to wear and tear from the elements.
 Fortunately, you can protect your chimney with regular maintenance of its components.
 Now, you may be wondering, what exactly protects my fireplace and chimney from precipitation and damage?
 Well, there are several components to every chimney and fireplace, many of which are designed to protect your chimney from damage that can be caused by Mother Nature.
-Here’s a list of all of the various protective components of your fireplace, and additional information about how they operate and provide protection for your home.
+We’ve a list of all of the various protective components of your fireplace, and additional information about how they operate and provide protection for your home.
+As always, you can count on us if you need chimney repair services — we provide service throughout Western Maryland, including Frederick, Mt.
+Airy, Hagerstown, Myersville, and the surrounding areas.

 Your chimney damper is a component that enables you to control the amount of air that moves through your chimney.
 You can open or close the chimney damper (often with a lever) in order to keep cold air from entering your home (while you aren’t having a fire), or to allow smoke to exit your home (when a fire is lit).
 The damper also keeps animals from entering your home, and it serves as a defense against precipitation, should other chimney components fail to keep moisture out.